medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 # Memory as seen by an Operating System

-`Disclaimer 1:` This blog post (among others) is intended to be read by beginning or intermediate CS/SE/CprE students.
+`Disclaimer:` This blog post (among others) is intended to be read by beginning or intermediate CS/SE/CprE students.
 Experienced programmers will probably find a lot of the definitions and details trivial but may still benefit from seeing the big picture.

-`Disclaimer 2:` In this post I discuss the topic of virtual memory.
-For the sake of not over-complicating things, I leave out the effects of the CPU cache.

-`Disclaimer 3:` This is still in development.

 # Let's talk about memory...

-Something I've become very familiar with over the last few months is the concept of virtual memory.
 Almost every computer system in the world relies on this idea to function.
 Consider this piece of code:

 ~~~c
 int foo(int * num) {